yallport/sdc-EOgmaNeo/README.md

 ## Assembly Instructions ##

-### Camera ###

-The camera is mounted to the front of the truck.

-To test if the camera works:

-    from picamera import PiCamera
-    camera = PiCamera()
-    camera.capture('image.jpg')

-I used [this mount](https://github.com/ylustina/sdc-EOgmaNeo/blob/master/rustler_mount.stl) to mount the camera for the Raspberry Pi to the truck.
-It doesn't perfectly slide onto the truck, and is made for the GoPro, but with some epoxy, it got the job done.
-Please let me know if you find something better!

 ### Arduino and Breadboard ###

 The breadboard is used to multiplex the power and ground pins.
 There should be 3 in each + and -.
 The power and the ground cables connected at the breadboard are: